 And now on to the list…

-15 Best Christmas Movies for Kids
+15 Best Family Christmas Movies

 15. A Charlie Brown Christmas: Christmas lights may be twinkling red and green, but Charlie Brown has the holiday blues!
 To get in the holiday spirit, he takes Lucy’s advice and directs the Christmas play.
 But what’s a Christmas play without a Christmas tree?
 But everyone makes fun of the short, spindly tree Charlie Brown brings back – until the real meaning of Christmas works its holiday magic!

 Special Mention: Peanuts Holiday Collection

 14. Santa Claus is Coming to Town: After being discovered by a family of elves, baby Kris is raised by the Kringles and grows up to become a toymaker.
 Wanting to share his toys with the children of Sombertown – a town where toys are banned, Kris must overcome the unkind Winter Warlock and ill-tempered Mayor, Burgermeister Meisterburger, to bring joy to the families of Sombertown.

 13. Annabelle’s Wish: On Christmas, Annabelle the calf looks up at the sky and yearns to join the merry, jingling sleigh which passes overhead.
 If she could just, one day, join the elite ranks of Santa’s reindeer!
 A wonderful tale about a young boy and his loveable calf, Annabelle, and their extraordinary Christmas adventures.

 12. Miracle on 34th Street: Six-year-old Susan Walker has doubts about childhood’s most enduring miracle – Santa Claus; but when Susan meets Kris Kringle, a department store Santa who believes he’s the genuine article, her beliefs about the existence of Santa are challenged and her astounding Christmas wish might just come true.